Treats high blood pressure. A lower blood pressure can reduce the risk of stroke and heart attack. This medicine is a calcium channel blocker (CCB).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have heart problems, liver disease, stomach problems, or aortic stenosis (narrowing of a valve in your heart).
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease or heart disease.

 Possible Side Effects While Using This Medicine